-- As I mentioned above, purpose is everything.
+- As I mentioned above, the purpose is everything.
 We cannot express your brand without clearly defining the purpose of your weight room.
 For what are you best known?
 Are you best known for student safety?
-Perhaps you are best known for the experience your high school offers student athletes?
+Perhaps you are best known for the experience your high school offers student-athletes?
 Conditionally, these are points to consider and understand before you express your answers.

 Do you have weight room renovation budget challenges?

-- The number of students currently using your facility tells us a lot about design parameters, and equipment needs.
-This information also proves valuable in our efforts to design a moderrn, and scalable weight room.
+- The number of students currently using your facility tells us a lot about design parameters and equipment needs.
+This information also proves valuable in our efforts to design a modern, and the scalable weight room.

 - All sports teams require training and practice.
-That said, design and layout of equipment relies on the level of strength & conditioning or sports performance coaching offered by your school.
-The facility must be designed to meet the practical performance needs of your coaches, and student athletes.
+That said, the design and layout of equipment rely on the level of strength & conditioning or sports performance coaching offered by your school.
+The facility must be designed to meet the practical performance needs of your coaches, and student-athletes.

 Is layout and design a priority for your high school?